Completing Vaccinations

 NOTICE

-Please note that starting at age 18 (and for those in special education, starting at age 21), completing vaccinations will come with an out-of-pocket fee.
+Please note that starting at age 18 (and for those in special education, starting at age 21), catching up with vaccinations will come with an out-of-pocket fee.

 Digital Vaccination Record